niteshraj2310/Agroforestry/README.md

-## How does the moon cut his hair?
-Eclipse it.
+## How does a French skeleton say hello?
+Bone-jour.